spacetelescope/nircam_calib/nircam_calib/pipeline_testing/README.md

 `$ pytest tests/ --html=report.html --self-contained-html --cov=tests --cov-report=html`

+- `tests` directory contains the test scripts
-- "html" keyword tells `pytest` to display the test results in an html file (it will be saved in the current directory).
+- `html` keyword tells `pytest` to display the test results in an html file (it will be saved in the current directory).
-- "self-contained-html" keyword creates a self-contained html report instead of storing assets such as CSS and images separately by default to respect the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+- `self-contained-html` keyword creates a self-contained html report instead of storing assets such as CSS and images separately by default to respect the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
-- "cov" keyword tells `pytest` to show coverage for the routines in the listed directory.
+- `cov` keyword tells `pytest` to show coverage for the routines in the listed directory.
-- "cov-report" keyword tells `pytest` to generate an html report that goes into a lower directory.
+- `cov-report` keyword tells `pytest` to generate an html report that goes into a lower directory.
 The html for a given module is annotated to show what is and is not covered.
 To get the default formatting, display the html report from a directory that has the javascript files (ending in `.js`) that are saved in the directory.

 ### To use the JWST pipeline `pytest` framework

-1.)
-Download the repository for the JWST pipeline code: https://github.com/spacetelescope/jwst 2.)
-For each test you want to run, create a `tests` directory in the pipeline step directory (e.g., `jwst/jwst/jump/tests`) where you put your test code.
+1. Download the repository for the JWST pipeline code: https://github.com/spacetelescope/jwst
+2. For each test you want to run, create a `tests` directory in the pipeline step directory (e.g., `jwst/jwst/jump/tests`) where you put your test code.
-3.)
-From the pipeline step directory above the `tests` directory (e.g., `jump` directory above the `tests` directory), run `pytest` command and it will check all the code in the pipeline step (`jump` and `tests`) directories.
+3. From the pipeline step directory above the `tests` directory (e.g., `jump` directory above the `tests` directory), run `pytest` command and it will check all the code in the pipeline step (`jump` and `tests`) directories.

 ### Parallelization
 The `xdist` plug-in allows you to parallelize your tests.
 Do this by specifying the number of machine cores you want to use.